Matrix Algebras with a Certain Compression Property II: Main Result and Applications

 Suppose now that every Jordan block of $T$ is $1\times 1$, so $T$ is diagonal.
-If $T$ has at least three distinct eigenvalues, then the algebra $\mc{D}$ of all $3\times 3$ diagonal matrices can be obtained as a principal compression of $Alg(T,I)$.
-Since no algebra similar to $\mc{D}$ is projection compressible by \cite[Theorem 5.2.6]{CMR1}, this is a contradiction.
-If instead $T$ has only two eigenvalues, then by Theorem~\ref{At most one non-scalar corner theorem}, one of the eigenvalues must have multiplicity $1$.
-This demonstrates that either $T$ has exactly one eigenvalue, and hence is a multiple of the identity; or $T$ has exactly two eigenvalues, and hence is a rank-one perturbation of a multiple of the identity.
-Therefore, (iii) holds in this case as well.
+If $T$ had at least three distinct eigenvalues, then the algebra $\mc{D}$ of all $3\times 3$ diagonal matrices could be obtained as a principal compression of $Alg(T,I)$.
+Since no algebra similar to $\mc{D}$ is projection compressible by \cite[Theorem~5.2.6]{CMR1}, this is not possible.
+Therefore, $T$ has at most two distinct eigenvalues.
+By Theorem~\ref{At most one non-scalar corner theorem}, one of the eigenvalues must have multiplicity $1$.
+We deduce that either $T$ has exactly one eigenvalue, and hence is a multiple of the identity; or $T$ has exactly two eigenvalues, and hence is a rank-one perturbation of a multiple of the identity.
+Thus, (iii) holds in this case as well.